Gor'kov-Hedin-Baym Equations for Quantum Many-Body Systems with Spin-Dependent Interactions: Iterating the Gor'kov-Hedin-Baym Equations

 \end{widetext} The Nambu indices have been written explicitly for clarity.
 Figure~\ref{fig:Vertex} presents a diagrammatic representation of the various terms in Eq.~\ref{eq:vertexcorrection}.
 Three distinct terms are produced: (a) two-rung particle-particle ladders, (b) two-rung particle-hole ladders, and (c) an exchange interaction.
 In general, the two-particle effective interaction $\frac{ \delta \mathbf{\Sigma}_{\mu\nu} }{ \delta \pmb{\mathcal{G}}_{\alpha\beta}}$ has 16 Nambu components that couple the various ordinary and anomalous sectors, along with the charge, spin, and lattice degrees of freedom.
-Here, only 13 terms are non-zero --8 from the particle-particle ladders, 8 from the particle-hole ladders, and 4 from the exchange interaction--originating from the polarizability being scalar in Nambu space and therefore forcing vertices to conserve the number of incoming and outgoing lines.
-If we were to continue to iterate the Gor'kov-Hedin equations, the number of rungs would grow on the ladders recovering the T-matrix approximation\cite{keller1999thermodynamics}, and a variety of other new graphs would emerge that form the basis for the Kohn-Luttinger\cite{luttinger1966new,kohn1965new}, FLEX\cite{bickers1989conservingI,esirgen1997fluctuation,bickers1989conserving}, RPA\cite{romer2015pairing,scalapino1986d,lane2022identifying} approximations.
-To directly obtain the T-matrix and RPA approximations, one can construct the effective interaction along the lines of Ref.~\onlinecite{romaniello2012beyond} and \onlinecite{lane2022identifying} using the Gor'kov-Hedin framework.
-Finally, we wish to point our that due to the matrix form of Gor'kov Green's function in addition to particle-particle and particle-hole interactions, effective particle(hole)-condensate and condensate-condensate interactions are permitted.
-Since the bare interactions are diagonal in Nambu space, second-order effects are necessary to facilitate off diagonal interactions.
+Here, only 13 terms are nonzero originating from the polarizability being scalar in Nambu space and therefore forcing vertices to conserve the number of incoming and outgoing lines.

+If we were to continue to iterate the Gor'kov-Hedin-Baym equations, the number of two-point vertex graphs grows factorially.
+In particular, the variety of exchange and direct graphs would emerge that form the basis for the T-matrix approximation\cite{keller1999thermodynamics}, Kohn-Luttinger\cite{luttinger1966new,kohn1965new}, FLEX\cite{bickers1989conservingI,esirgen1997fluctuation,bickers1989conserving}, RPA\cite{romer2015pairing,scalapino1986d,lane2022identifying} approximations, and the parqet equations\cite{eckhardt2023functional,bickers2004self}.
+Furthermore, various local, cluster, non-local diagrammatic approximations (e.g., DMFT\cite{georges1996dynamical,kotliar2006electronic}, CDMFT\cite{park2008cluster,maier2005quantum,tremblay2006pseudogap,senechal2011cluster}, DMFT+GW\cite{sun2002extended,biermann2003first}, DCA\cite{hettler1998nonlocal,maier2005quantum}, VCA\cite{potthoff2003variational}, D$\Gamma$A\cite{toschi2007dynamical,held2008dynamical}) to the self-energy and vertex are able to capture short- to long-range fluctuations.
+The T-matrix and RPA approximations can be constructed within the Gor'kov-Hedin-Baym framework by following Ref.~\onlinecite{romaniello2012beyond} and \onlinecite{lane2022identifying}.
+Finally, we wish to point out that by iterating the Gor'kov-Hedin equations effective interactions arise between anomalous Green's functions in addition to the particle-particle and particle-hole interactions between ordinary propagators.
+That is, despite the bare interactions conserving particle number, higher-order effective interactions facilitate virtual particle non-conserving processes.